Scale-resolving simulations and data-driven modal analysis of turbulent transonic buffet cells on infinite swept wings

-All implicit large eddy simulations \citep{grinstein2007implicit} (often referred to as quasi direct numerical simulation (QDNS, \citet{Spalart2000_QDNS})) in this work are performed in the OpenSBLI open source high-order finite-difference compressible flow solver \citep{OpenSBLI_2021_CPC,LSSMSH_OpenSBLIv3_CPC2025}.
+All implicit large eddy simulations \citep{grinstein2007implicit} in this work are performed in the OpenSBLI open source high-order finite-difference compressible flow solver \citep{OpenSBLI_2021_CPC,LSSMSH_OpenSBLIv3_CPC2025}.
 In addition to the verification and validation cases contained in the public code releases \citep{OpenSBLI_2021_CPC,LSSMSH_OpenSBLIv3_CPC2025}, OpenSBLI has also been cross-validated against six other independently-developed flow solvers using a range of diverse numerical methodologies by \citet{NATO2024_TGV}.
 OpenSBLI has a variety of numerical methods available to users.
 In the present work, fourth-order explicit central differences are used to compute spatial derivatives for both convective and diffusive terms.
 Convective terms are written in a cubic split form to boost numerical stability.
 A fifth-order Weighted Essentially Non-Oscillatory (WENO-Z) scheme is used at grid locations identified by a shock sensor.
 A detailed description of the numerical methods is given in \cite{LSSMSH_OpenSBLIv3_CPC2025}.
 Time-advancement is performed by an explicit fourth-order 5-stage low-storage Runge-Kutta scheme.
 Dispersion Relation Preserving (DRP) filters are applied to the freestream.